trilemma-dev/SecureXPC/README.md

 Use pure Swift to easily and securely communicate with XPC Services and XPC Mach services, with customized support for helper tools installed via [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless).
-A client-server model is used with [`Codable`](https://developer.apple.com/documentation/swift/codable) conforming types to send messages and receive replies to registered routes.
+A client-server model is used with [`Codable`](https://developer.apple.com/documentation/swift/codable) conforming types to send messages to registered routes and receive replies.

 macOS 10.10 and later is supported.
 Starting with macOS 10.15, clients can use `async` functions to make calls and servers can register `async` handlers for their routes.